captainys/TOWNSEMU/readme.md

 # Revisions
+### 2021/05/06
+- Virtual Machine is pretty stable, I think.
+- Added tight-integration mode in the GUI module.

 ### 2020/09/06
 - I lost track of what I added or improved.
 But, I can say I clear-confirmed Wing Commander 1 and Strike Commander  :-)